Cleaning & Caring for Scleral Contact Lenses

 Using a case without regularly cleaning and replacing it can cause ocular infection due to bacterial contamination.
 We advise you to clean the storage case on a daily basis and to replace it monthly or as advised by your [eye doctor].

 At 20/20 Eye Care, you will receive the first-rate eye care you deserve.
-No matter your questions or concerns, Melania Napolitano, O.D. will be happy to explain how to best care for your lenses to ensure the highest level of comfort and vision acuity.
+No matter your questions or concerns, Dr. Melania and Dr. Maria will be happy to explain how to best care for your lenses to ensure the highest level of comfort and vision acuity.

 Cleaning your scleral contact lenses is vital for your eye health, and so are follow-up appointments with your [eye doctor], who will provide you with specific lens cleaning instructions and ensure that your vision remains clear, safe & secure.